Is Your Code Generated by ChatGPT Really Correct? Rigorous Evaluation of Large Language Models for Code Generation: Related Work

-In contrast to natural language, code carries well-defined semantic meanings, where two syntactically different code segments can be semantically equivalent.
-As such, \llm-based code synthesis is largely evaluated based on functional correctness, which is typically assessed by running test-cases to check the desired outputs. \humaneval~\cite{codex} is one of the pioneering and most widely studied human-written benchmarks for \llm{}-based code synthesis, consisting of 164 pairs of Python function signature with docstring and the associated test-cases for correctness evaluation.
+\parabf{Coding benchmark for \llm{s}.} \llm-based code synthesis is largely evaluated based on functional correctness, which is typically assessed by running test-cases to check the desired outputs. \humaneval~\cite{codex} is one of the pioneering and most widely studied human-written benchmarks for \llm{}-based code synthesis, consisting of 164 pairs of Python function signature with docstring and the associated test-cases for correctness checking.
 Additionally, each \humaneval problem is also equipped with a reference solution.
-Another Python-focused dataset, \mbpp~\cite{austin2021program}, is created by crowd-sourcing participants to write in summation 974 programming problems, each of which is comprised of the problem statement (\ie docstring), the function signature, as well as \emph{three} test-cases for evaluation.
-Of these 974 problems, 427 hand-verified problems form \mbpp-sanitized, a well-formed subset of \mbpp problems with more precise problem descriptions, normalized function signatures and better-designed test-cases.
-Beyond Python, there are other benchmarks targeting additional languages such as Spider~\cite{yu2018spider} (SQL generation), \humaneval-X~\cite{zheng2023codegeex} (C++, Javascript and Go), CodeContests~\cite{li2022competition} (C++ and Java) and MultiPL-E~\cite{cassano2023multipl} (extending \humaneval and \mbpp to 18 programming languages).
-Our work \sys{} shows for the first time the test inadequacy problem of prior popular benchmarks for assessing the correctness of code generated by \llm{s} and addresses the issue via automatic test generation to complement existing benchmarks.
+Another Python-focused dataset, \mbpp~\cite{austin2021program}, is created by crowd-sourcing participants to write in summation 974 programming problems, each of which is comprised of the problem statement (\ie docstring), the function signature, as well as \emph{three} test-cases.
+Beyond Python, there are other benchmarks targeting additional languages such as Spider~\cite{yu2018spider} (SQL), \humaneval-X~\cite{zheng2023codegeex} (C++, Javascript and Go), CodeContests~\cite{li2022competition} (C++ and Java) and MultiPL-E~\cite{cassano2023multipl} (extending \humaneval and \mbpp to 18 programming languages).
+More recently, researchers have created a more realistic code synthesis benchmark by collecting GitHub issues along with the corresponding code base together with tests to measure the ability of \llm{s} to perform real-world software engineering tasks~\cite{jimenez2023swe}.
+Our work shows for the first time the test inadequacy problem of widely studied benchmarks and addresses the issue via automatic test generation.